bretep/webcast-auto-conf/README.md

 No, all settings are left untouched.
 The only time a setting is changed is if all of the following are true:
  - __Auto configuration__ is enalbed
  - A valid __Auto configuration URL__ is configured
- - The __Auto configuration URL__ tells my firmware to change any of the above 3 settings. (my firmware checks this URL every 10 seconds)
+ - The __Auto configuration URL__ tells this firmware to change any of the above 3 settings. (changes are checked every 10 seconds)

 ## How to install
 1. Configure the network settings as required for your meeting house using the instructions that